jirik/nemovid/README.md

-# Statkar
+# Nemovid

 Urban planning tool focused on finding parcels that intersects with planned construction (e.g. roads, buildings, etc.).

 Following input files are supported:
 - GeoJSON with polygon features in S-JTSK (EPSG:5514)
-- DXF in S-JTSK (EPSG:5514), only polygon features are considered
+- DXF in S-JTSK (EPSG:5514), only hatch features are considered

 ## Requirements
 - linux